jordangarrison/nix-config/README.md

 To set up please do the following:

 1. Clone the repository to your local machine.
+2. Run `git crypt unlock` to unlock secrets folder
-2. Update the .env.example.sed files with your own values.
+3. Update the `<folder>.example.sed` files with your own values and place them in `.secrets/`.
-3. Run './update-config.sh' to update the configuration files.
+4. Run `./update-config.sh` to update the configuration files.

 ## `./update-config.sh`